Suburb Sales Reports

 Find answers to your most common enquiries about suburb sales reports.

-Are all sales included in sales evidence reports?
+What records are included in the sales reports?

 How is the property report price calculated?

-A 'calculate price' facility is provided on the initial search screen so that you can work out the cost of your report before proceeding to the payment screen.
+The 'calculate price' function is provided on the initial search screen so that you can work out the cost of your report before adding it to your cart.

 What am I getting charged for?